SkyGodling/twofactor_gauthenticator/README.md

  - improved UI form functionalities

 **Features difference from `alexandregz/twofactor_gauthenticator`**
+- Remember Device in days can be configured.
+It was 30 days before, now the default is 7 days.
+30 days is too much.
 - When you enable the config `force_enrollment_users` to enforce all users to use 2FA, I have added an option to exclude some users/domain enforcing 2FA.
 - When you click the Activate checkbox, will generate the `secret key` and `recovery codes` right away
 - You can also regenerate the `secret key`